NOVAGIS/novapublic/AppliedGISSyllabus.md

 * Web-based GIS
 * GIS Service Publishing
 * Network analysis and optimization
-* Introduction to tools for addressing 3D, temporal, ìbigî, and social data
+* Introduction to tools for addressing 3D, temporal, ‚Äúbig‚Äù, and social data

 COURSE OBJECTIVES
 * Recognize modern GIS capabilities and appropriate tools for geospatial problem solving.
 To be familiar with a wide range of analytical operations available within GIS.
 Know what GIS does.